CalSol/CalSol-Electrical-Onboarding/Section8.md

 Now we will use GitHub desktop to explain how to clone the relevant repositories

-WIP Add small tutorial to clone repos as well as note which repos to clone
+Add small tutorial to clone repos as well as note which repos to clone

 ### How CalSol uses Git

-WIP Add a section on how we want to use version control and git to share.
+Add a section on how we want to use version control and git to share.
 Explain the process we use on Git

 ## Programming a Board